Mole Control in Kirkland

 Our Total Mole Control Program keeps your yard protected all year.
 Regular visits, immediate response to new activity, and a report after every check.

-Get Year-Round Protection→One-Time Removal
+Get Year-Round Protection→One-Time Mole Removal

 $450 flat rate